DerrykBoyd/db-todo/README.md

-This is a sycing to-do list web app, built using React and using pouchDB and couchDB to store user data.
-This app will instatnly sync between devices.
+db-todo is a sycing to-do list web application, built with [React](https://reactjs.org/).

+The backend is run on [Node.js](https://nodejs.org/) and uses [PouchDB](https://pouchdb.com/) and [CouchDB](http://couchdb.apache.org/) to store and sync user data.
+This app will instatnly sync changes between devices.
-CouchDB should be running on the default port 5984 on the host machine for syncing to work.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The app is deployed using [CircleCI](https://circleci.com/) for continuous integration.

+You can see the app in production at [https://db-todo.duckdns.org/](https://db-todo.duckdns.org/)

 ## Available Scripts